 - 1. Recipients of approximately 2,500 Panther Paws (positive notes) per year - 2.
 Website - 3.
 Comcast Cable Channel 96 and Cinergy-Metronet Channel 2 - 4.
-Engineer Social Dinner To create connections between engineering students and community engineers - 5.
+Engineer/Bio Med Social Dinners To create connections between students and community leaders in the chosen fields. - 5.
 The Plain Dealer and Sun newspapers - 6.
 Jennings Sunday section of the Columbus Republic - 7.
-The Jennings County Athletics App - 8.
+The Jennings County Athletics App and Website - 8.
 WJCP Radio - 9.
-Mayor's Education Council - 10.
-JCHS has over 4,000 followers on Facebook - 11.
-JCHS has over 2,000 followers on Twitter - 12.
+JCHS has over 5,000 followers on Facebook - 10.
+JCHS has over 2,000 followers on Twitter - 11.
 JCHS sent a survey to alumni in September 2018 to review how prepared former students felt in their post-secondary path.
-(Enroll, Enlist, Employ) - 13.
-JCHS was spotlighted on PBS as a rural-school success story, October 2015. - 14.
-JCHS was also spotlighted in a two-page color-feature in The Plain Dealer and Sun, March, 2018
+(Enroll, Enlist, Employ) - 12.
+JCHS was spotlighted on PBS as a rural-school success story, October 2015. - 13.
+JCHS is also spotlighted in a two-page color-feature in The Plain Dealer and Sun, each March - 14.
+JCHS will also look to promote the use of Naviance to both students and parents to help the transition to their Post-Secondary Choices.